Tholymis tillarga

 Tholymis tillarga, the coral-tailed cloudwing, is a species of dragonfly in the family Libellulidae.
 It is found from tropical West Africa to Asia, Australia and the Pacific Islands.
-Common names include old world twister, evening skimmer, crepuscular darter, foggy-winged twister and twister.
+Common names include old world twister, evening skimmer, crepuscular darter, foggy-winged twister, and twister.

 Description and habitat

 It is a medium sized dragonfly with reddish eyes, yellowish red thorax and coral red abdomen.
 Its wings are transparent; but hind wings have a golden-brown patch in the base, bordered by a cloudy-white patch.
 Female is brown and lacks the cloudy-white patch in the hind-wings.

 It is a migrant with a permanent presence in humid parts of the tropics.
 It breeds in standing water-bodies; and prefers weedy ponds, swamps and lakes.
 They are active at dusk and dawn, as well as during cloudy days.

+Etymology

+The genus name Tholymis is possibly derived from the Greek θώραξ (thōrax, "thorax" or "chest") and λυγαῖος (lygaios, "shadowy" or "murky"), together with the common dragonfly suffix -themis.
+The name may refer to the dark-coloured thorax of males of Tholymis citrina.

+The derivation of the species name tillarga is unknown.